dylanon/tham-wp-theme/README.md

 - [Bootstrap on Wordpress Theme](https://github.com/babobski/bootstrap-on-wordpress-theme) by babobski (for comments)

 ## Changelog
+### v1.8
+1. Blog, Analysis, and Portfolio Category views
+  - Changed font to *Courier New*
+  - Centered post preview text content on desktop

 ### v1.7
 1. Footer Links
   - Custom footer menu - Edit this menu from *Appearance > Menus*.
 You can add as many links as you want!